Killingworth: Town centre

 The original town centre was built in the 1960s.
 The boxer Henry Cooper declared the shopping centre open while standing on the steps of the Puffing Billy pub.
 The centre included a large department store, Woolco that sold groceries and car parts and even incorporated a tyre service bay.

 History of commerce

 The first two shops in Killingworth in the 1960s were Moore's and a small confectionery shop, situated between Garth Six and Angus Close and adjacent to the West House pub, but these shops were demolished in the 1970s.

 The shopping centre included Dewhurst butchers, Greggs bakery and newsagents, but it was demolished in the 1990s.
 The Puffing Billy Pub was built on a bridge over the road.

 In the 1980s and 1990s, Morrisons shopping complex (containing Morrisons supermarket) became the commercial centre, while the former Woolco site stood as wasteland for more than a decade.
 In the early 2000s, Killingworth Centre, a modern shopping mall, was built there.
 Morrisons moved into a new purpose-built store.
-The premises vacated by Morrisons were occupied by Matalan.
+The premises vacated by Morrisons are now occupied by Matalan and Home Bargains.

 In 2010, a new KFC and public house ('The Shire Horse') were constructed next to McDonald's in Killingworth Centre.